 The City of Jonesboro wants you to do your job to the best of your ability.
-It is important that you are recognized for good work and that you are given suggestions for improvement when necessary.
+It is important that you be recognized for good work and that you are given suggestions for improvement when necessary.

 Your performance will be evaluated by your supervisor on an on-going basis.
-Formal written evaluations will be conducted at least once each year.